MiquelNasarre/FourierS2/README.md

 - The `Advanced` menu has two different options, it recommended to press the first option `Generate Dataset` upon starting the program.
   This will compute and store all the values for all the Spherical Harmonics in every point of our representation of the sphere.
-It will take around 400MB on the RAM memory, but it will clearly improve the performance of the program.
+It will take around 400MB on the RAM memory, but it will greatly improve the performance of the program.

   The other option, `Compute Errors`, once you have some surfaces loaded it will compute their $L^2$-error, comparing them with the original triangulations.